ndaman/damagetolerance/docs/exam 3/lecture22.md

 -   Otherwise same as externally inspectable structure

 ---
-# inpsection cycle
+# inspection cycle

 ----
 ## inspection cycle

--   In many industries, an inspection cycle is pre-determined by some governing agency
+-   In many industries, an inspection cycle is predetermined by some governing agency
 -   We have developed all the equations necessary to determine our own
     1. Determine loading cycle (or equivalent load cycle using Boeing method)
     2. Determine maximum crack length